-Our NFC Implants are the most advanced chips offered for private use.
+Our NFC implants are among the most advanced chips available for purchase by individuals.

 We get the most out of connectivity in connectivity and comfort.
 We achieve this with original NXP NFC chips and specially designed biocompatible housing.
 With just 2x12mm there is no foreign body feeling.

 What is an NFC implant?

 An NFC implant is a passive transponder that can be connected to an active transponder such as a smart card. an NFC-enabled smartphone can be read or written.
 On this transponder, i.e. NFC chip implant, it is possible to store small data that can be used for identification or for sharing certain media.
 The NFC implant was originally created for pets to register and assign them to a specific owner.
 People often use NFC implants for breeding cattle as an alternative to ear studs.
 The advantage of this application is that implants can be rewritten to store any allergies or other non-constant characteristics of the animal.
 After quite some time, it has been realized that NFC implants can also be of great benefit to humans.
 Thus, from a medical point of view, it is also advantageous to know whether the patient has allergies to medications or to which blood group he or she belongs if the patient is unresponsive.
 This has already reached the point where NFC implant users can link their will to their chip and retrieve this with their smartphone.
 Many other possible applications can be found here.

 The two essential functions of an NFC implant